chordify/redis-schema/README.md

 f :: Redis.Pool -> Date -> IO ()
 f pool today = Redis.run pool $ do
-  -- bump the number of visitors incrementBy (DailyVisitors today) 1
+  -- atomically bump the number of visitors incrementBy (DailyVisitors today) 1

   -- (other threads may modify the value here)